-In the remainder of this section, we will describe the propagation terms for the clock as well as some Type I constraints that enforce additional constraints on the clock configuration.
-These sum of the additional Type I terms will be denoted $h_{cl}$.
+In the remainder of this section, we describe the propagation terms for the clock as well as the Type I constraints that achieve these properties.
+These sum of the Type I terms given in the remainder of this section will be denoted $h_{cl}$.

-\subsubsection{Rules for $1$-pointers}
+\subsubsection{Rules for 1-pointers}

-The $1$-pointers make many iterations between the left and the right ends of the chain.
+The $1$-pointers make many round trips between the left and the right ends of the chain.
 This is accomplished by the following four generic transition terms:

 Note that these rules will be enhanced to trigger certain actions on the other tracks.
 The following sequence shows one round trip: